ionixftw/hum101/README.md

 ### Habit #6 Synergize (Principles of creative cooperation)

 * Synergy is the essence of principle-centered Leadership.
-It means that the whole part is greater than the sum of its part.
+It means that the whole part is greater than the sum of its parts.
 It means the relationship which the parts have to each other is a part in and of itself.
 It is the most catalytic, the most empowering, he most unifying, and the most exciting part.

 * In other words, Synergy is the interaction or cooperation of two or more organizations, substances, or other agents to produce a combined effect greater than the sum of their separate effects.